$p$-Biset Functor of Monomial Burnside Rings: Generalities on biset functors

 is called the \textit{restriction kernel} of $F$ at $G$.
 Note that the name is somehow misleading since we need to consider kernels of deflation maps as well as restrictions.
 It turns out that these modules plays a crucial role in determining composition factors of $F$. \end{nothing} \begin{nothing}{\bf Composition factors.} By a \emph{composition factor} of $F$, we mean a simple biset functor $S$ which is isomorphic to a quotient $M/N$ of two subfunctors $N\subset M\subseteq F$.
 The \emph{multiplicity} $[F:S]$ of $S$ in $F$ is the maximal nonnegative integer $m$ such that there is a sequence

 such that $M_i/N_i\cong S$.
 Then Theorem 2.5 of \cite{BCK} gives a sufficient condition to reduce the calculation of composition factor multiplicities to those of restriction kernels.
 We include a complete proof of this theorem in Appendix D for the reader’s convenience. \end{nothing} \begin{nothing} We note that the version in \cite{BCK} works for modules over Green biset functors.
-Also note that by Proposition 2.6 of \cite{BCK}, condition of the theorem is equivalent to the following condition: \end{nothing}
+Also as noted in \cite[Proposition 2.6]{BCK}, a consideration of a suitable cyclic submodule shows that the condition of the theorem is equivalent to the following: \end{nothing}

 \textbf{Condition A.} For any $x\in F(G)$, there exists $x'\in\mathcal{K}F(G)$ and $\alpha\in I_G$ such that